6 tips for beginners: facilitating an agile retrospective

 Tip 5 for moderating the retrospective: Select a simple format

-Especially at the first retros, you should choose a simple, well-structured format to moderate the retrospective.
-For example the classics - "Keep, stop, start", "Mad, sad, glad" or in the next step the sailing boat retrospective.
-You can also find specific inspiration in these three simple and interactive retro methods.
+Especially for the first retros, you should choose a simple, well-structured format to moderate the retrospective.
+For example, the classics - “Keep, stop, start”, “Mad, sad, glad” or, in the next step, the sailboat retrospective.
+You can also find concrete inspiration in these three simple and interactive retro methods .
 There are many methods for retrospectives that are very demanding in moderation and require strict timeboxing.

-A classic among the retro methods is, for example, the "Sailboat Retrospective", which is also suitable for beginners.
-If you feel like it, check them out in our tool (no login required).
+A classic among the retro methods is, for example, the “Sailboat Retrospective”, which is also suitable for beginners.
+If you feel like it, take a look at it in our tool ( no login required ).
 Maybe you can try them out:

 • ⚓️ Your anchor: What holds us back?